george-viaud/hc-sr04-demo/README.md

 # hc-sr04-demo
 Simple arduino code to poll and oversample the inexpensive HC-SR04 Ultrasonic Rangefinder board without libraries

-The current code is written for the NodeMCU V2 board (an ESP8266 breakout board) but is easily modifyable to work with most if not any arduino compatible device.
+The current code is written for the NodeMCU V2 board (an ESP8266 breakout board) but is easily modifiable to work with most if not any arduino compatible device.

 CAUTION: Note that the ECHO voltage from the HC-SR04 is 5v TTL.
 This will DESTROY pins on your device if it is not 3.3v compatible and fail to use a level shifter.